neo4j-drivers/moviegraph/README.md

 $ export FLASK_DEBUG=1
 $ export FLASK_ENV=development
 ```
-The application can be started with
+The application can then be started with
 ```bash
 $ FLASK_APP=moviegraph flask run
 ```
-Once started, you can open the application at [http://127.0.0.1:5000].
+Once started, you can open the application at http://127.0.0.1:5000.

 The repository also contains several other variants of the application.
 These contain answers for each of the exercises.